Hello…how about a fast and fun table topper from a single charm pack?!

-*Choose 8 charm squares and trim to 4 1/2" square for the alternating blocks
+- Choose 8 charm squares and trim them all to 4 ½″ square for the alternating blocks

 When you press them open you will have eight pieces that look like this (only 6 are pictured).

-Next you will nest each matching pair of sewn fabrics together and again sew on the two opposite sides.
+Next, nest each matching pair of sewn fabrics right sides together so that the seams meet, and again sew on the two opposite sides.

 Again you will cut your pieces in half.
 I love to use two rulers to make sure my cut is even…with the pinked edges of a charm square this helps to ensure an even cut!

 When you press these pieces open you will have your eight 4-patch blocks!

 Next, sew your 4-patch blocks together with your eight 4 ½″ trimmed squares to create four rows of four blocks…alternating 4-patch blocks with the squares.

 I pressed everything towards the squares so that the four-patch blocks would be flat.

 At this time you should also sew the (16) 2 ½″ x 4 ½″ rectangles together on the 2 ½″ edges.
 Make four strips with four rectangles in each strip.